avraham/hass_radarr_sonarr_search_by_voice/README.md

 * Note the destination path is only for the Home Assistant Supervised docker installation (Method Above using docker).*

 #####  1) Non Hassio only.
 1º Copy the content of the _example/homeassistant_ folder to your homeassistant folder.
 If you already have a custom yaml file for your own scripts and shell commands then just add the content of each files (_scripts.yaml_ and _shellcommand.yaml_) to your own files.
+Also copy the examples automations in _automations.yaml_.

 2º Let homeassistant know where your scripts and shell commands will be by adding the following lines to your _configuration.yaml_ (in case you are using the same file structure as me).